pact-foundation/pact-mock-service-npm/README.md

 This node module downloads the appropriate platform-specific and installs it alongside `pact-mock-service` inside the node_modules directory.

-In the meantime however, below is a list of platform specific NPMs that may be downloaded on your behalf depending on your environment.  **You will still need to install Ruby for this to work, suggest to install version 1.9.3**.

 ## Usage

     $ npm install pact-mock-service